 What do double tops and double bottoms tell traders?

 A double top or double bottom can tell traders about a possible trend reversal.
 However, in both cases the reversal is not confirmed until the prevailing trend has formed the second peak or second low before reversing in an opposing direction to the trend before the first peak or first low.

 As with other technical indicators and chart patterns, the double top and double bottom patterns are by no means certain trend indicators.
 Because of this, traders should always use the double top and double bottom chart patterns alongside others to confirm the trend before opening a position.

 How to trade on double tops and double bottoms

 There are two ways to trade using the double top and double bottom patterns: you’d open a short position on a double top, and a long position on a double bottom.
 Before you do either however, it is important to confirm the signal with other technical indicators such as the relative strength index (RSI) or the parabolic SAR – both of which are momentum indicators.

-As a result, you can use CFDs during both a double top and a double bottom pattern.
-With a double top pattern, you could use CFDs to open a short position after the second peak, and with a double bottom, you use them to open a long position after the second low.
+You can use double tops or double bottoms to trade forex when you create an account with us.
+You’ll be able to use double.
+If you identify a double top pattern, you could open a short position after the second peak, and with a double bottom, you could open a long position after the second low.